Is RBS certification required in California?

 Enforcement begins September 1, 2022.

-How long is my RBS training valid?
+How long is my RBS certification valid?

 Training is good for three years before you must get recertified.